Scout Agent - Lane & Associates

 Some limited data is shared with service providers as needed to generate the report:

 When email delivery is enabled, Scout uses Postmark - a transactional email provider - to send invitation emails, such as when a company administrator invites a teammate to their company.
 This is separate from generating a report.
 Postmark receives only what it needs to deliver that message: the recipient's email address, the inviting company or team display name, the invited person's role (for example member or admin), and the one-time invitation link.
+When public sign-up is enabled, Postmark also delivers the sign-up verification email, for which it receives only the recipient's email address and the one-time verification code.
 Postmark does not receive your uploaded documents, submission content, property addresses, insured names, or generated reports.
 Email delivery is optional: when it is not configured, no invitation email is sent, and the administrator shares the invitation link directly instead.

 No. Scout uses Anthropic's commercial API.
 Under Anthropic's commercial terms, Anthropic does not use commercial API inputs or outputs to train its models unless a customer expressly opts into a data-sharing program; Scout has not opted in.
 (Anthropic provider policy plus Scout's account configuration.)